To get a Funeral Payment you must be responsible for the funeral and:

 Other money available

 When the Department for Communities works out how much help you can get, it will also look at how much money, other than your personal savings, is available to help you with the cost of the funeral.

-This could include money available from the estate of the person who died, contributions received and money from, for example, insurance policies.
-This does not include the social security Bereavement Payment, Bereavement Support Payment or money from certain government-funded trusts.
+This could include money from the estate of the person who died and from insurance policies.
+It does not include money from arrears of benefit, a Bereavement Payment, Bereavement Support Payment or contributions received from charities, friends or relatives towards the cost of the funeral.